 The six steps listed below provide a general outline through the step-by-step progression of a wrongful death claim.
 Attorneys in most states will follow this procedural path but keep in mind that there are a number of other procedures, requests, discussions, and demands that lawfully occur during the stages listed below.
 Every case is different as are the players involved.

 Opening an Estate

-After a wrongful death lawyer conducts an investigation of the facts surrounding the claim, an estate will be opened for the decedent.
+After a lawyer conducts an investigation of the facts surrounding the claim, an estate will be opened for the decedent.
 If the decedent had a valid will, his or her appointed personal representative will represent and be the spokesperson for the decedent’s interests in the imminent wrongful death action.
 If the decedent died without a valid will, the court will appoint a representative to act on his or her behalf.

 Filing the Wrongful Death Claim With the Court

 After an estate has been opened, a wrongful death claim may be filed with the court.
 There are any number of circumstances that can cause the negligent death of another person.
 If you know of circumstances that do not fit into any of the categories listed below, contact a Fort Collins injury attorney for an evaluation of your claim.
 The following is a partial list of accidents that may result in a valid wrongful death claim: